How can we help you?

 The NSW Wind Farm Noise Guidelines specify some of the most stringent noise criteria in the world and are lower than comparable criteria in the US and Europe.
 The allowable level is somewhere between a whisper and a quiet library in terms of noise.
 This level is set to ensure that noise levels from wind turbines are compatible with surrounding land uses and to ensure that noise levels do not significantly affect the living experience of people residing in the area.

-The EIS includes an Aviation Impact Assessment, which examines the potential impacts of aerial spraying.
-This is managed by shutting down relevant turbines while spraying takes place, something we do regularly at wind farms across Australia.
+The potential impacts of aerial spraying were examined as part of the Aviation Impact Assessment.
+Aerial spraying is managed by shutting down relevant turbines while spraying takes place, something we do regularly at wind farms across Australia.

 DECOMMISSIONING

 The Winterbourne Wind Farm will have a design life of 30 years.
-At the end of this period, the wind farm will either be refurbished and continue operating or decommissioned.
+At the end of this period, it may be possible to replace some equipment and extend the project for a further period.
+Such an extension would require a new development approval.
+The project may also be decommissioned.

 The project will be decommissioned at the end of wind farm life.
 Decommissioning of wind farm infrastructure at the end of project life will be a legal condition of the development consent.
 In addition, contracts with landowners also require that wind turbines and other infrastructure are removed at the end of the lease term.

-At the end of project life, the wind farm will be deconstructed in accordance with a Decommissioning Plan, which must be approved by the NSW Department of Planning and Environment.
+At the end of project life, the wind farm will be deconstructed in accordance with a Decommissioning Plan, which must be approved by the NSW Department of Planning, Housing and Infrastructure.
+Decommissioning will involve de-energising, disconnecting, dismantling, demolishing and removing the wind turbines and other operational infrastructure (e.g. maintenance buildings, substations and power lines).
+We will also rehabilitate roads and fencing in consultation with host landowners.

 The method of decommissioning will depend on safety considerations and on options for potential re-sale of the equipment.
 If the equipment can be reused or refurbished, then decommissioning will be undertaken essentially as the reverse of construction, with blades, nacelle and tower sections removed carefully by crane and transported offsite to be delivered to another user, either within Australia or overseas.
 More likely, however, the equipment will no longer be suitable for re-use or it will not be economically viable to transport it to a new location.
 In this case, the equipment can potentially be brought down via controlled demolition and then cut up on the ground and transported offsite for recycling or disposal.
 This method will not require cranes or oversize vehicles and will thus be less disruptive to landowners and the community.